charmaineyhong/zomato_data_analysis/README.md

 ## Project Overview

 This Python application assists Steven, a travel blogger, in analyzing restaurant data from Zomato for his food series.
-It processes and analyzes various aspects of restaurant data, including details, events, and ratings, to generate insights that enhance travel and food content.
+It processes and analyzes restaurant data, including details, events, and ratings, to generate insights that enhance travel and food content.

 ## Data Sources

 The application uses the following provided data files:

-- **List of Restaurants**: Contains comprehensive details about each restaurant.
+- **List of Restaurants**: Contains details about each restaurant.
-- **Country Code (Excel format)**: Matches restaurants with their respective country codes.
+- **Country Code**: Shows each country's country codes.

 ## Tasks and Modules